openbmc/docs/designs/design-template.md

   < Name and/or IRC nic or None >

 Created:
-  < Date initially created, revisions in will be tracked in Gerrit >
+  < Date initially created in YYYY-MM-DD format >

 ## Problem Description
 (1 paragraph) What are we doing and why?
 What problem are you trying to